You are a student but you are not studying

 Some questions may help you in the meantime:

-– What do you think is the reason for pretending to study?
+* What do you think is the reason for this?

 During the first meeting we will address the above questions, we will draw up a personal plan and we will discuss any further progress of your study.